Atmos Simulation Suite has a range of powerful and user friendly tools to assist operators in monitoring their pipelines.

-Atmos SIM Online models the pipeline using real time data from DCS and SCADA systems.
-It allows the operators to monitor areas where there is limited or no instrumentation, such as at mixing points or subsea.
+Atmos SIM Online models the pipeline using real-time data from DCS and SCADA systems.
+It allows the operators to monitor areas where it is limited or no instrumentation, such as at mixing points or subsea.

 Forecasting modules allow the operators to view the forecasted behavior in the pipeline and assess the safety of the schedule.
 ‘Look-ahead modelling’ shows what will happen if the pipeline continues to operate in its current state.
 ‘Predictive modelling’ shows the pipeline’s behavior in a variety of future scenarios that can be configured, saved and used again.
 Alarms can be configured for a variety of set thresholds to determine if the current schedule is likely to violate safe operating conditions.

 Atmos SIM Offline works independently of any real pipeline control systems and is the ideal tool for design, equipment sizing and locating, operational tuning, capacity planning, and training.
 During tuning operations, the tuning assistant automates the tuning process by calculating specified parameters to achieve the correct hydraulic behavior.
 This ensures the model’s accuracy without the need for intensive tuning performed by the user.
 The configured model may also be used for online hydraulic simulations if required.

 Atmos SIM leak detection module continuously calculates the volume balance.
 This volume balance is obtained by calculating the total flow into the system minus the total flow out of the system corrected by the inventory changes calculated by Atmos SIM.
 The volume balance is statistically analyzed by the sequential probability ratio test (SPRT), which calculates the ratio of leak probability over no-leak probability.
 This ratio is then tested against certain threshold values to provide leak warnings/alarms.